app-json/app.json/README.md

 # app.json [![Build Status](https://travis-ci.org/heroku/app.json.png?branch=master)](https://travis-ci.org/heroku/app.json)

 `app.json` is a manifest format for describing web apps.
-It's a file in the root directory of an app that describes the app's build requirements, environment variables, addons, and other information.
+It's a file in the root directory of your app that describes build requirements, environment variables, addons, and other information.

 This repository contains the source for an npm module called